 at least once a year in September (i.e. the AGM)

 within 10 days of receiving a request signed by at least 15 members stating the reason for the meeting.

 AGMs elect a Committee to run the club for the coming year.
-The Committee is made up of the President; Chairman; Vice-Chairman; Secretary; Membership Secretary Treasurer and other officers as agreed at the AGMs.
+The Committee is made up of the 9 Officers agreed at the AGM.

 Only first claim members can be members of the committee.